 4. The Ringtones & Wallpapers

 Just like any new version of Android, Android P comes with a bunch of wallpapers and ringtones.
 There’s not much detail required here so just head over the links and download the wallpapers and ringtones.
-And, if you want the wallpaper that you saw in the Android P Keynote, well, it is available here.

 5. The Icons